leomac00/BookListingAPI/README.md

 }
 ```

-The POST to Login will return a token, this token needs to be used in the Authorization part of the request in order to access the correct user and validate the current section; it will expire after one hour.
+The POST to Login will return a token, this token needs to be used in the Authorization part of the request in order to access the correct user and validate the current session; it will expire after one hour.

 ## Built With